Skip to main content

 Budget-Friendly Options

 Hotel Olimpia delivers affordable rooms right in the center, within walking distance of shops, restaurants, and those crucial ski bus stops.
 It's no-frills by Cortina standards, but the location saves you daily on transportation hassle and the kids can walk to the gelato shop independently.
-Expect to pay €120 to €180 per night, which is genuinely budget-friendly for this town.
+Expect to pay €120 to €180 per night, which is budget-friendly for this town.

 Self-catering apartments through Stayincortina provide kitchen facilities and breathing room for families who've learned that four people in one hotel room gets old by day three.
 Units scatter throughout town at various price points, and making your own breakfast saves €15 to €20 per person daily.
 The move for longer stays.